Isoris/Mypage/content/publication/Salmon/index.md

 publication_types:
 - "2"
 publishDate: "2021-05-01T00:00:00Z"
-summary: Summary presentation on the triploid atlantic salmon
+summary: A small summary presentation on the biology of triploid Atlantic salmons
 tags:
 - Aquaculture
 - Hybridization